Healsens

 Although homocysteine testing is rarely included in routine check-ups, growing research highlights its central role in aging, metabolic imbalances, cognitive impairment, and even infertility.
 Below, we’ll explore five key reasons why it’s important to monitor and manage high homocysteine levels.

-5 Reasons to Treat High Homocysteine Levels
+5 Reasons to Pay Attention to Homocysteine Levels

 High homocysteine levels can damage the inner lining of blood vessels, making them fragile and more prone to injury.
 Cholesterol and calcium can then deposit on these damaged areas, forming plaques.
 This process triggers inflammation and activates the blood clotting system, raising the risk of atherosclerosis, blood clots, heart attacks, and strokes1.